Hudson Institute: Politics

-Employees of Hudson Institute have made substantial political donations.
-During the 2022 election cycle, they donated $128,893 to federal campaigns the vast majority of which went to Republican candidates and PACs.
-A major recipient was Rep. Liz Cheney (R-WY).
+Employees of the Hudson Institute have made substantial political donations.
+During the 2022 election cycle, they donated $128,893 to federal campaigns, the vast majority of which went to Republican candidates and PACs.
+A major recipient was Rep. Liz Cheney.

 The institute is generally described as conservative and sometimes neoconservative.
-Hudson says it hosts policymakers, foreign policy experts, and elected officials from across the political spectrum.
-According to its website, Hudson "challenges conventional thinking and helps manage strategic transitions through interdisciplinary studies in defense, international relations, economics, energy, technology, culture, and law."
+Hudson, for one, claims to host policymakers, foreign policy experts, and elected officials from across the political spectrum, and according to its website, it "challenges conventional thinking and helps manage strategic transitions through interdisciplinary studies in defense, international relations, economics, energy, technology, culture, and law."

 Policy centers

 Center for Peace and Security in the Middle East

-Led by Michael Doran, the center studies challenges for America and its allies in the middle east in responding to the threats posed by inimical forces such as the Islamic Republic of Iran, Russia, and China to promote peace.
+Led by Michael Doran, the center studies challenges for America and its allies in the Middle East in responding to threats posed by forces such as Iran, Russia, and China.

 China Center

-The China Center at the Hudson Institute studies China with the "central goal of engendering America's value-based, non-partisan, sound and effective responses to the China challenge."
+The China Center at the Hudson Institute studies China with the stated goal of developing American responses to the "China challenge".
 The center was launched in May 2022.
-It is directed by Miles Yu while Michael Pompeo serves as chair of the advisory board, which consists of Scott Morrison, Paula J. Dobriansky, Morgan Ortagus, and Kyle Bass as of August 2023.
+It is directed by Miles Yu while Mike Pompeo serves as chair of the advisory board, which has included Scott Morrison, Paula Dobriansky, Morgan Ortagus, and Kyle Bass.
+Bass, who serves on the China Center advisory board, built a multiyear short position against the Chinese yuan beginning in July 2015, which he maintained while advising the center on China policy; he closed the position in 2019.

 Center on Europe and Eurasia

-The Center on Europe and Eurasia is focused on "checking Russia's military aggression in Ukraine, countering China's subversion of the continent, extricating Europe from strategic vulnerabilities, forging key links in Central Asia, and modernizing our transatlantic military posture and economic ties".
+The Center on Europe and Eurasia focuses on European security, transatlantic relations, and the Russo-Ukrainian War.
 The center was launched in 2022.

 Japan Chair

-The Japan Chair at the Hudson Institute is led by Kenneth R. Weinstein, a fellow at the Institute and its former CEO.
-It is focused on strengthening the U.S.-Japan alliance.
-The Chair was founded in Spring 2009 under the leadership of General H.R.
-McMaster who now serves as chair of its advisory board.
+The Japan Chair at the Hudson Institute is led by Kenneth R. Weinstein, a fellow at the institute and its former CEO.
+It focuses on strengthening the U.S.-Japan Alliance.
+The chair was founded in 2009 under the leadership of General H. R. McMaster, who later served as chair of its advisory board.

 Hamilton Commission on Securing America's National Security Innovation Base

-The Hudson Institute houses this bipartisan commission which explores economic sectors critical to national security with the purpose of proposing policy recommendations to reduce dependence and advance U.S. leadership in these industries.
+The Hudson Institute houses this bipartisan commission, which explores economic sectors critical to national security and proposes policy recommendations aimed at reducing dependence and advancing U.S. leadership in those industries.

 The commission is chaired by Nadia Schadlow and Arthur L. Herman.
-The other members are:
+Other members have included: